5 Elements That Will Take Your Virtual Presentation to the Next Level

 Are you getting ready for your first virtual presentation?
 Whether it be for an annual conference or students doing distance learning, some specific elements can help you take your presentation to the next level.
-Giving a presentation nowadays isn’t the same anymore with a barrier in-between you as the presenter and your audience.
+Giving a presentation nowadays isn’t the same anymore.
+There is a barrier in-between you as the presenter and your audience.
 Take these 5 tips and you will break that barrier and keep the engagement you need with your audience.

 Your audience wants to see you!
 A webcam helps keep your audience engaged in what you are presenting because they can see you speaking right to them.
 Whether it be the webcam on your computer or an extension such as Logitech Brio, your webcam set up is key.
 The camera should be at eye level.
 Look right into the camera as if you were talking to your audience in person.
-This will take practice because it feels like you are talk to no one, but it really does help your audience develop a connection with you.
+This will take practice because it feels like you are talk to no one.
+This technique really does help your audience develop a connection with you.
 Also, consider your background image.
-If there is clutter, that creates a distraction from your presentation, but you also don’t want a plain background either.
+If there is clutter, that creates a distraction from your presentation.
+On the other hand, you also don’t want a plain background either.
 Find that right balance of images, plants, and other objects that will encompass all you have to offer.

 Audio is very important when it comes to presenting virtually.
 There are four different options you can choose from which include an Internal Mic, Headphones, AirPods, or USB Microphone.
 The Internal Mic in your computer is a good start but isn’t the best option for the long run because it takes in a lot of ambient sounds that could be distracting to your audience.
 The middle option of Headphones or AirPods can help alleviate some of that.
 The best option for the long run though would be a USB Microphone.
 One suggestion for a great USB Microphone is a Blue Yeti microphone.
 The Blue Yeti is known to be the World’s #1 Best USB Microphone and costs about $129, which is an investment that will increase the quality of your virtual presentation.